Guide to flood insurance: here’s what to know

 Flood insurance is designed to cover damage caused by true floods.
 Flooding is typically defined as accumulating water on normally dry ground.
-Water damage caused by internal sources in a home — like failed sump pumps causing water to back up in a basement or a burst pipe causing water damage to a wall or floor — are not covered by flood insurance but might be covered by your home insurance policy, depending on the coverage you have.
+Water damage caused by internal sources in a home — like failed sump pumps causing water to back up in a basement or a burst pipe causing water damage to a wall or floor — are not covered by flood insurance, but might be covered by your home insurance policy, depending on the additional coverage you have.

-I have homeowners insurance; is that enough?
+I have homeowners insurance.
+Is that enough?

-Homeowners insurance and renters insurance policies may offer protection for plumbing-related flood damage and water leaks, but they will not cover losses due to naturally occurring floods.
+Homeowners insurance and renters insurance policies may offer protection for plumbing-related water damage and water leaks, but they will not cover losses due to naturally occurring floods.
 This is because flooding can be devastating to a region.
 Many private insurance companies are not structured to withstand the financial stress of paying out claims in such large amounts.
 To ensure the ability to pay flood damage claims, insurance companies would have to increase home insurance premiums significantly.

-Although you may think your area is relatively safe from flooding, the Federal Emergency Management Agency (FEMA) reports that 99% of all U.S. counties have experienced a flood event between 1996 and 2019.
+Although you may think your area is relatively safe from flooding, the Federal Emergency Management Agency (FEMA) reports that 99% of all U.S. counties had experienced a flood event between 1996 and 2019.
 The average NFIP claim payout for flood damage is $52,000.

-So do you need flood insurance?
+Do you need flood insurance?
 The answer will depend on each homeowner.
 You might need flood insurance if:

-- home is in a high-risk flood area.
+- Your home is in a high-risk flood area.
 You can check your flood risk using FEMA’s mapping tool.
 If flooding is common or likely in your area, buying a flood insurance policy could be a good idea.
 Remember that there is typically a 30-day waiting period, so you probably don’t want to wait until there is a storm that could cause flooding in the forecast.

 - You do not have the finances to repair flood damage.
 Even if you are not in a flood zone, your property could still flood.
 If you do not have the finances to repair your home or replace your belongings after a flood, you might want to consider a flood insurance policy.